datagnss/datagnss.github.io/gnss/rtk_receiver/MA10P-V2/index.md

 ![](../../../images/ma-10p/v2/gortkbase-main-01.png)

-Note: Some goRTKBase features may not be supported by the MA-10P-V2.

-goRTKBase is currently still in the testing phase.
+>Some goRTKBase features may not be supported by the MA-10P-V2.goRTKBase is currently still in the testing phase.
 If you have any questions or suggestions, please email info@datagnss.com.

 ## Notes